GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 > [!NOTE]
 > It might take a few minutes to generate the profile & quality scans

+### Success Criteria

+- Answer specific questions based on the profile scan (e.g., average rating, reviewer location, uniqueness, missing data percentage).
+- Show the `quality_scan_results` table with the defined rules and show which rule is not passing.

-#### Data Preparation using Gemini
+## Challenge 6: Data Preparation with Gemini

+### Introduction

+Use Gemini-powered Data Preparation to clean and transform your data for analysis.
 Following the data quality and profiling scans you performed, it's time to clean the data before analyzing it.

 *Data preparations* are BigQuery resources, which use Gemini in BigQuery to analyze your data and provide intelligent suggestions for cleaning, transforming, and enriching it.
 You can significantly reduce the time and effort required for manual data preparation tasks.

+### Description

-Use Gemini-powered *Data Preparation* to clean your data:
+Open the `reviews` table in *Data Preparation* to clean your data:

 - Filter out rows where `branch` is `NULL` or empty.
 - Replace "missing" in `year_month` with `NULL`.